VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 `DataSource.Factory` lets you `map` or `mapByPage` items.
 Only one limitation -- you can't change items count during mapping.
-It prevent you from breaking Room's out-of-the-box data sources.
+It prevents you from breaking Room's out-of-the-box data sources.

 #### Workaround #3: Custom map {#custom_map}

 *Warning: workaround works only if you use custom* `DataSource<T>`.

 To be able to map pages and change items count you have to implement custom map in your `Listing` class.
-My implementation differ from `Listing` proposed in [previous workaround](#parallel_streams).
+My implementation differs from `Listing` proposed in [the previous workaround](#parallel_streams).
 I pass `DataSource.Factory` instead of `PagedList<T>` and have different state reporting.
 ```kotlin
 class PagedResultImpl<Key, Value>(